The Blue Danube (1928 film)

 The Blue Danube is a 1928 American silent romantic drama film starring Leatrice Joy.
+Due to the public apathy towards silent films, a sound version was also prepared.
+While the sound version has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 This picture was produced by Cecil B. DeMille and directed by Paul Sloane with a distribution through Pathé Exchange.

 Plot

 A romance set in Austria before, during, and after World War I.